-- 8.2.
-Whilst some 21 owners will be directly affected by the scheme and any related CPO, not all are objecting to the acquisition of their property and there are more than 70 owners on Wittet Drive, West Road and nearby who will have to continue living with the uncertainty and worries associated with the unknown outcomes of the scheme.
-This will not only be a distressing situation for the families involved but will have difficult to assess financial burdens associated with these unknowns should any of them wish to sell their property meantime.
-Assuming the scheme can proceed without the assurance of a CPO, the Council would be required to adjust the construction timetables and budgets to reflect the probable delays and uncertainty.
-The scheme time table will also remain at risk of further delays as explained above.
-Whilst we would wish to avoid further pressure on the owners directly affected by the scheme, the certainty given to Moray Council by the promotion of a CPO will allow it to better control this timetable and avoid further unknown delays.
-This would allow the Council to give assurances to the owners in the area that the scheme will be resolved in a much reduced timeframe thereby minimising the impact on the larger group. - 8.3.
+- 8.3.
 The Council has acquired one house and is in the process of negotiating to acquire three others.
-There are possible abortive costs of acquiring these properties in advance of a CPO; however, we would be able to recover much of these costs by resale if the scheme failed to proceed.
+There are possible abortive costs of acquiring these properties in advance of a CPO; however, the Council would be able to recover much of these costs by resale if the scheme failed to proceed.
 Acquisition of all the remaining lands would be effectively irrecoverable losses if the scheme failed to proceed.
 The Council would therefore be unable to acquire even one further property unless it can be assured all the remaining properties are available.
 As a consequence the remaining owners will be in limbo even after agreeing terms of sale with the Council until the last owners settles. - 8.4.
 The promotion of the CPO will therefore allow the Council to begin land acquisition at the earliest opportunity on a case by case basis in the hope the negotiation are successful but in the knowledge it will be able to use the CPO if all else fails.
 The design of the Scheme relies on land along the route being available and design costs may be abortive without certainty scheme can proceed. - 8.5.
-As above, costs incurred in designing the scheme and in pursuing planning and tendering remain at risk of being abortive costs until all the owners have agreed to sell.
+As above, costs incurred in designing and tendering the scheme as well as in pursuing planning and other consents, remain at risk of being abortive costs until all the owners have agreed to sell.
 These preliminary costs on a scheme of this scale are not insignificant and will leave the Council placing its financial position at risk for several years.
 Given the benefits of the scheme to the wider community it is felt that the early completion of the scheme outweigh the rights of the few owners who are possibly going to object to the scheme.
-Some of the benefits of the scheme include:

-- Release of around 120 housing units in R 1 and R5 would provide in the region of 100 social housing units. - Releasing pressure on the New Elgin Bridge and other pressure points in Elgin will allow Moray Council to undertake a range of road improvements across Elgin as part of the Elgin Traffic Management Programme. - Completing the last missing link road in the South West of Elgin will help balance the traffic pressures across Elgin and will allow the release of further sites for development. - Further bids from developers are being considered in the review of the Moray Local Development Plan. - Completion of the Elgin Traffic improvements will allow the Council to revisit the issue of improvements to the A96 with the Scottish Government. - 8.6.
-Some design details of the scheme are still to be finalised and that a planning application has yet to be submitted.
-In an ideal world, it would be preferable to promote a CPO when all design details are finalised and planning consent was issued.
+Some of the benefits of the scheme include: - Release of around 120 housing units in R 1 and R5 would provide in the region of 100 social housing units. - Releasing pressure on the New Elgin Bridge and other pressure points in Elgin will allow Moray Council to undertake a range of road improvements across Elgin as part of the Elgin Traffic Management Programme. - Completing the last missing link road in the South West of Elgin will help balance the traffic pressures across Elgin and will allow the release of further sites for development. - Further bids from developers are being considered in the review of the Moray Local Development Plan. - 8.6.
+Some design details of the scheme are still to be finalised and a planning application has yet to be submitted.
+It would be preferable to promote a CPO when all design details are finalised and planning consent was issued.
 Submission of a CPO at that stage could however further extend the period of uncertainty for landowners.
 The Council consider that submission of the CPO at this stage provides a reasonable balance between certainty of the CPO process and minimising blight, uncertainty and disruption to landowners.